Private member's bill: Norway

 In the Parliament of Norway, any member may submit a private member's bill, called a representative's bill (representantforslag lovvedtak).
 The other method of initiating legislation is by a "Proposition to the Storting" from the Government.

+South Africa

+While most legislation in the Parliament of South Africa is introduced by the Executive, any Member of Parliament (MP) may introduce their own private member's bill (PMB).
+The right to do so is provided for in Section 73(2) of the Constitution of South Africa, and was affirmed by the Oriani-Ambrosini v Sisulu judgement in 2012.